skybet/skybet.github.io/_posts/2016-02-03-increasing-login-capcity-by-using-node-js.md

 ## In conclusion

-Applying this logic to login alone has allowed us to more than double our login per second capacity without greatly expanding our infrastructure.
+Applying this logic to login alone has allowed us to more than double our login-per-second capacity without greatly expanding our infrastructure.

 By better using the technology that we have available and using the right tool for the job it has meant that we can give our customers a faster and greater overall experience and thus contributing to our mission of ["Making Betting & Gaming better."](http://skybetcareers.com/about-us)